SneakyBeagle/CreepyCrawler/README.md

 and such.

 ## Advantages
-* Similar parameter usage as cURL (or at least, that is the aim)
+* Similar parameter usage as cURL and Gobuster (or at least, that is the aim)
 * Regex to find links embedded in page source, instead of ready made scraping frameworks.
 This has the advantage of being able to find links, even when not embedded in html tags.
 * Python
 * Crossplatform
 * Little dependencies
+* Single file, for now at least

 ## Usage
 Will write this when the tool is a bit further along.